-Tracks through Grantham aims to capture the spirit and way of life of the railway community in and around the Lincolnshire market town of Grantham.
-In the town there is still pride in the role of generations of Grantham people who established and maintained a fine tradition in all aspects of railway work.
+Tracks through Grantham aims to capture the spirit and way of life of the railway community in the Lincolnshire market town of Grantham and the surrounding area.
+It is a tribute to generations of Grantham people who have maintained a fine tradition in all aspects of railway work.

-Five miles south of Grantham is the top of Stoke Bank, a 13-mile descent towards Peterborough over nearly straight track.
-This is one the world's most renowned railway 'racing stretches', where speed records have been made and broken.
-In July 1938 Barkston Junction, just a few miles to the north of Grantham, became the starting point for the record-breaking run of the world's fastest steam locomotive, Mallard.
-Hauling a test train it passed through Grantham station gathering speed en route to Stoke Bank where the still unbeaten 126 mph world record was achieved.
+Five miles south of Grantham begins one of the world's most renowned railway 'racing stretches' known as Stoke Bank, where speed records have been made and broken.
+From Stoke Summit there is a 13-mile descent over nearly straight track towards Peterborough.
+A few miles north of Grantham, Barkston Junction was the starting point for what proved to be the record run of the world's fastest steam locomotive, Mallard.
+Hauling a southbound test train on Sunday 3rd July 1938, Mallard passed through Grantham station gathering speed en route to Stoke Summit.
+During the descent of 'the bank' a still unbeaten 126 mph world speed record for a steam-hauled train was achieved.

-Tracks through Grantham hopes to give a unique insight into life on the railway through personal experiences and photographs generously shared with the project.
+We hope Tracks through Grantham gives a unique insight into life on the railway through many personal experiences, documents and photographs generously shared with the project.
 You will also find here the reminiscences of 'loco spotters' of the 1950s and 1960s.
-Some of them were local lads, but many others travelled to Grantham from far and wide to experience the excitement of the high speed main line steam railway.
-However, the main line is only part of the story.
-Branch lines, private mineral railways serving the nearby ironstone workings, even sidings into the works of manufacturers - all these and more play their part.
+Some were local lads, but many travelled to Grantham from far and wide to experience the incomparable excitement of the high speed main line steam railway.

-You will find in our pages many links to other resources on the Internet and also references to our suggestions for further reading in books and periodicals.
+In our pages you will find links to other resources on the Internet, and references to our suggestions for further reading in books and periodicals.
 The Grantham Journal, the town's newspaper, was inaugurated in 1854 and is a marvellous resource for information about railway life in the earlier years.
 During the 20th century a remarkable number of people recorded and documented the railway scene at Grantham – its trains and locomotives, its tracks and buildings and, most engagingly, the stories of railway people and their families.
 Authors and photographers have left us a rich legacy in words and pictures which breathe life into railway history.

-Our site can easily be explored using the menu above, which appears at the top of every page.
+We hope you enjoy your journey through Grantham's vibrant and fascinating railway history.
+Our site can easily be explored using the menu above, which appears at the top of every page, or the Sitemap on this page.
 There are also links within the site to facilitate progress to the next page in a sequence.
-We hope you enjoy your journey through Grantham's vibrant and fascinating railway history.

-We are continually looking to improve our knowledge and add content, so if you think you could provide new information or would like to comment on any aspect of the website please get in touch using our contact form.
+We are continually looking to broaden our knowledge and add content, so if you think you can provide new information, or you would like to comment on any aspect of the website, please get in touch using our Contact Form.